OffBroadway/flippydrive/source/usage.rst

 Cubeboot will play the GameCube startup animation and then jump directly into the Cubeboot Loader which allows you to select a game to play.

-You can navigate the loader with the analog stick and press ``A`` to select a game.
-If you do not want to start that game simply press ``B`` to get back to the list of games.
+You can navigate the loader with the analog stick and press :kbd:`A` to select a game.
+If you do not want to start that game simply press :kbd:`B` to get back to the list of games.

-Once you are ready to play, press ``START`` on the game select screen and it will immediately boot the game.
+Once you are ready to play, press :kbd:`START` on the game select screen and it will immediately boot the game.

 Multi-disc games
 ----------------